 For example, paid ads are the top suggestions on Google search results.
 Every 10th post on Facebook is also an ad.
-You will also see paid ads via sidebars, headers, or footers on your favorite sites and forums.
+You will also see paid ads via sidebars, headers, or footers on your favourite sites and forums.

-There is no escape from online marketing ads, even though you are using an adblocker.
+There is no escape from online marketing ads, even though you are using an ad blocker.
 Social media sites are also finding more ingenious ways that users cannot avoid paid ads.
 To compound this, it is now much harder to notice any paid adverts.

 Let us look at the pros and cons of a paid reach.